-She'll say, "You gotta pursue her!" but when he does, she doesn't respond to his texts.
+She'll say, "You gotta pursue her!" (but when you do, she won't respond to your texts.)

-She'll say, "Bring her flowers, and treat her like a queen." but she gets turned off and feels smothered.
+She'll say, "Bring her flowers, and treat her like a queen." (but then she'll get turned off and feel smothered.)

-She'll say, "Let her know how you feel!" but when he tells her how he feels, she doesn't feel the same way about him.
+She'll say, "Let her know how you feel!" (but when you tell her how you feel, she doesn't feel the same way about you.)

 Or if your female friend thinks you're really attractive and she has a crush on you, she certainly isn't going to be putting other women on your radar, she's going to want to keep you to herself.
 If she has hot friends the LAST thing she's going to want to do is introduce you to them and have to deal with a lot of competition for your time and attention.